SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 [INFO] ------------------------------------------------------------------------
 [INFO] BUILD SUCCESS
 [INFO] ------------------------------------------------------------------------
-[INFO] Total time: 4.102 s
+[INFO] Total time: 8.762 s
-[INFO] Finished at: 2016-05-23T16:21:55+02:00
+[INFO] Finished at: 2021-03-02T12:17:28+01:00
-[INFO] Final Memory: 25M/436M
 [INFO] ------------------------------------------------------------------------
 ```

-Then, grab the jar file `java-custom-rules-1.0-SNAPSHOT.jar` from the `target` folder of the project, and move it to the extensions folder of your SonarQube instance, which will be located at `$SONAR_HOME/extensions/plugins`.
+Then, grab the jar file `java-custom-rules-example-1.0.0-SNAPSHOT.jar` from the `target` folder of the project, and move it to the extensions folder of your SonarQube instance, which will be located at `$SONAR_HOME/extensions/plugins`.

 >
 > :exclamation: **SonarQube Java Plugin compatible version**
 >
-> Before going further, be sure to have the adequate version of the SonarQube Java Plugin with your SonarQube instance.
-The dependency over the Java Plugin of our custom plugin is defined in its `pom`, as seen in the first chapter of this tutorial.
+> Before going further, be sure to have the adequate version of the SonarQube Java Analyzer with your SonarQube instance.
+The dependency over the Java Analyzer of our custom plugin is defined in its `pom`, as seen in the first chapter of this tutorial.
+We consequently provide two distinct `pom` files mapping both the `7.9` LTS version of SonarQube, as well as its latest release, version `8.7`.
 >
-> If you have a fresh install or do not possess the same version, install the adequate version of the Java Plugin.
-The latest version of the plugin can be downloaded from [HERE](https://docs.sonarqube.org/latest/analysis/languages/java/).
+> * If your instance is SonarQube `7.9` LTS version, make sure to update the Java Analyzer to its latest compatible version through the SonarQube marketplace (it should be version version `6.3.2.22818`), and then use this the file `pom_SQ_7_9_LTS.xml` file to build the project.
+> * If you are using a SonarQube `8.7`, then you won't have the possibility to update the Java Analyzer independently anymore.
+Consequently, use the file `pom_SQ_8.7.xml` to build the project.
 >

 Now, (re-)start your SonarQube instance, log as admin and navigate to the ***Rules*** tab.